jmeaster30/pgpac/README.md

 ### Schema

 I think this is pretty straight forward.
 Just need to make sure we allow for organizing in folders but the schema plan still is one unit.

+Views, stored procedures, functions, and database triggers can probably always be dropped and remade.
+We could store a hash of the asts of these objects so we can easily query if they are different.
+Not really sure if Postgres would give us that kind of info.